shishuwu/webapp/readme.txt

 * JDK version
-	-- Some plugins do not support 1.8 so far, such as findbugs plugin.
+	-- Some plugins do not support 1.8 currently, such as findbugs plugin.
 Better use 1.7

 ===================================== DONE ========================================

+* 20150610: Notification with email
+	-- Test successfully using smtp.163.com in Jenkins

 * 20150610: Integrate with CheckStype:
 	-- URL: http://maven.apache.org/plugins/maven-checkstyle-plugin/usage.html